 I had a panic attack at Cracker Barrel the Easter my parents came to visit me in Florida.
 Even if your eating disorder isn’t in relapse, a vat of grits drowning in an ocean of butter surrounded by every collection of things known to man seems like it’d result in at least a mild loss of appetite.
 No?
 Anxiety is that shitty roommate who won’t leave and never pays rent.
 My face would start tingling, then go numb.
 The feeling of not being real or connected to anything would wash over me unexpectedly but especially in public.
 Sunlight was practically a switch.
 My skin felt like wood.
 My teeth felt like they were stuck inside a wall screaming across the room.
 My spine mumbled old nightmares in both directions and every hair follicle from head to toe hurt.
 It was a familiar and rigid fever that started around the time he started coming to the window.
 Now it was ruining another precious day of life.
 Who wouldn’t be pissed?
 My mother wanted blueberry pancakes.
 She was so happy and wanted to bring me into her happiness.
 I truly wanted to be there with her but had no control over anything.
 I never have.
 The rest wasn’t up to me or if it was I was sucking at whatever I was supposed to be doing.

 Remember that scene in Princess Bride when Indigo’s chasing the six fingered man and cries out to the giant to help him bust down the door?
 His please sounds like he’s gargling all the pain in humanity.
 When you pray that kind of prayer and still get sucked into a vortex of panic; how can faith and fear coexist?
 Or am I just failing?
 As if unrelenting, unwanted symptoms invalidate who I’ve fought to become and what I know to be true.
 Love wins.
 I can’t tell you how many times I’ve begged God to scrub intrusive thoughts out of my head.
 Dude!
 I’m over it!
 Get em out!
 Eventually we stop asking.
 Resignation or radical acceptance?
 Knowing with compassion and conviction that we’re loved, accepted and complete as we are; he said that’s all we have to do.
-I do.
 I don’t need or want all the power of the universe coursing through me.
-I also don’t want the false sense of confidence that comes from a car, house or creaseless forehead.
-I do dare to hope that eventually I can feel as free, happy, connected, peaceful and grateful as I know myself in Him to be.
+I do miss carbs.